Which country is cheaper, Greece or Belgium?

 Couples will find a longer list of romantic activities in Greece than Belgium.

-Greece is a great country for couples, as it has plenty to offer.
+Greece makes for a terrific place to visit as a couple.
 A honeymoon in Greece, or perhaps just a week-long romantic getaway, is on the bucket list of many travelers.
 The large number of beautiful islands make it hard to choose which ones to visit, as many of them are large enough to spend at least a few days exploring.
 The small towns offer charming narrow streets with romantic bed and breakfasts, cafes, shops, and beautiful views.
 Or, you could stay at a luxury resort on one of the secluded coves overlooking a fantastic Mediterranean beach.
 Hiking trails, ancient ruins, snorkeling, kayaking, sunset sailing cruises, and dinner by the sea are also on the list of activities.
 The most famous and popular islands to visit include Santorini, Mykonos, Paros, Naxos, Corfu, Zakynthos, Kos, Crete, Rhodes, and Milos.
 However, there are over 200 total islands, and some are larger than others.
 Santorini has multiple quaint towns to explore, and Crete is very large with numerous towns, beaches, resorts, harbors, and more.
 Athens and the mainland also offer plenty of romance with history, hiking, mountains, more beaches, museums, theater, and fine dining experiences.

 Santorini: It is a dream honeymoon destination that is famous for its picturesque setting and luxury resorts.
 For many couples, this is a top pick for a romantic trip to the Greek Isles.